bshall/knn-vc/README.md

 - The HiFiGAN vocoder trained on layer 6 of WavLM features.
 - The HiFiGAN vocoder trained on **prematched** layer 6 of WavLM features (the best model in the paper).

+For the HiFiGAN models we provide both the generator inference checkpoint and full training checkpoint with optimizer states.

 The performance on the LibriSpeech dev-clean set is summarized:

 | checkpoint | WER (%) | CER (%) | EER (%) |